matright/canned-claude-code/README.md

 The script will:
 1. Build the Docker image if it doesn't exist
-2. Pass your Anthropic API key to the container
+2. Mount your local Claude authentication from ~/.claude
-3. Mount your current directory to `/app` in the container
+3. Mount your current directory to `/workspace` in the container
 4. Run Claude Code with any arguments you provide

 ## Benefits